JauntyJJS/jaunty-blogdown/content/blog/2022-06-23-UseR-2022/index.md

 After two talks from next two talks from Big Data Management, I switched to another session Building the R Community 1 for a less technical presentation.

+I managed to catch up with the presentation by [Njoki Lucy](https://twitter.com/lucy_njokinjuki) and [Shel Kariuki](https://twitter.com/shel_kariuki) on their story of trying to build [R-Ladies Nairobi](https://twitter.com/rladiesnairobi) during the COVID-19 pandemic.

+Despite the challenges faced, they managed to host several [meetings](https://www.youtube.com/channel/UCRth2ImB1T-_saYc5YBTcyA/videos) and even collaborated with the [Nairobi R User Group](https://www.meetup.com/nairobi-r-users-group/) to conduct an R conference called [satRday Nairobi 2021](https://www.youtube.com/hashtag/satrdaynairobi).
+The slides for all [R-Ladies Nairobi](https://twitter.com/rladiesnairobi) meetings can be found in this [Github page](https://github.com/rladies/meetup-presentations_nairobi).

+It is heart warming and encouraging to see their strong passion and desire in community building even though the work can be exhausting and the rewards may be little.
+Do support the team by attending their meetings and if you can’t attend, do at least share it to someone else.

 ### Dev Containers for Easy R Tutorials

-The next talk I have attended is provided by [David Smith](https://twitter.com/revodavid), I was thrilled to see the use of [Dev Containers](https://containers.dev/) in [Github Codespaces](https://github.com/features/codespaces) to create interactive R tutorials for teaching.
+The following talk I have attended is provided by [David Smith](https://twitter.com/revodavid), I was thrilled to see the use of [Dev Containers](https://containers.dev/) in [Github Codespaces](https://github.com/features/codespaces) to create interactive R tutorials for teaching.
 One real life example is this [Microsoft workshop](https://docs.microsoft.com/en-us/learn/paths/machine-learning-with-r/) titled “Create machine learning models with R and tidymodels”.

 To my knowledge, I have seen interactive R Tutorials implemented in two ways.
 One is by [learnR](https://rstudio.github.io/learnr/), for example [A Quick Flight to the Edge of the Tidyverse](https://www.allisonhorst.com/talk/rladies_tunis_saudiarabia_tidyverse_intro/) conducted by Allison Horst in a combined [R-Ladies Tunis](https://twitter.com/rladiestunis) and [R-Ladies Dammam](https://twitter.com/rladiesdammam?lang=en) Workshop.
 The other is by [Google Colaboratory](https://colab.research.google.com/), for example [Introduction to ggplot2](https://github.com/kuanhoong/ggplot2_workshop) conducted by Kuan Hoong in Malaysia’s [R confeRence 2021](https://www.r-conference.com/).